moerpel/HA_SMA_EVCharger/README.md

 A first test of retrieving data from EvCharger in Home Assistant.

 ## Configuration
+add the following to the configuration.yaml in your Home Assistant configuration
 ```yaml
 evcharger:
     username: "your username to access EV Charger WebPortal"